John Giffard, 1st Baron Giffard: Family

 Giffard was born on 19 January 1232, the son of Elias Giffard IV of Brimpsfield, Gloucestershire and his second wife, Alice, sister of John Mautravers, of Lytchett Matravers, Dorset.

-Giffard married, firstly, Maud de Clifford, daughter of Walter de Clifford, of Clifford, Hertfordshire, and widow of William III Longespée.
+Giffard married, firstly, Maud de Clifford, daughter of Walter de Clifford, of Clifford, Herefordshire, and widow of William III Longespée.
 He caused a scandal, for which he was heavily fined, in 1271 when he abducted her while negotiations for the marriage were in progress.
 Their daughter, Katherine, married Nicholas Audley (1258–1299), son of Ela Longespée and James de Audley.
 Their daughter Eleanor married Fulk le Strange, 1st Baron Strange of Blackmere.

 Giffard married secondly, in 1286, Margaret, widow of John de Neville, of Hallingbury, Essex.
 Margaret was a granddaughter of Ralph Belet and Sibyl de Cormeilles.
 Their son John (1287–1322) was executed by Edward II as a rebel, and Brimpsfield Castle was destroyed.

 Giffard died at his house at Boyton, Wiltshire, on 29 May 1299 and was buried at Malmesbury Abbey.